aws/aws-toolkit-azure-devops/Docs/tutorial-s3.rst

 Prerequisites
 =============

-* Either a VSTS account or Team Foundation Services locally installed.
-* The AWS Extension for VSTS installed in VSTS.
+* The AWS Tools for VSTS installed in VSTS or an on-premises Team Foundation Server.
 * An AWS account and preferably an associated IAM user account.
 * An S3 bucket.

 To Create and Run a Project Using the AWS S3 Upload Task
 ========================================================

-Create a VSTS project as described in :guilabel:`Create a Project To Use AWS Tasks` in :ref:`tutorials`.

-On the *Choose a template* page select the basic *ASP.NET Core* template.
+The tutorial assumes the use of the **ASP.NET Core* template.

        .. image:: images/s3-select-template.png
           :alt: Select a template

 On the *Build Process* page set the Default agent queue field to *Hosted VS2017*.

-This provides a default pipeline with the following default tasks:
+This provides a default build definition with the following default tasks:

        .. image:: images/startingbuilddefinition.png
           :alt: New build pipeline